ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 7 : Log the square of the number 12 to the console
 # Question Number 8 : Print the type of a variable holding the value true
 # Question Number 9 : Create a variable holding your age and log whether it's greater than 18
+# Question Number 10 : Log the Result of 100/0 and observe the output